PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 [ExternalName](#externalname) section later in this document.

 ### Over Capacity Endpoints
-If an Endpoints resource has more than 1000 endpoints then a Kubernetes v1.22 (or later) cluster annotates that Endpoints with `endpoints.kubernetes.io/over-capacity: truncated`.
+If an Endpoints resource has more than 1000 endpoints then a PlaidCloud v1.22 (or later) cluster annotates that Endpoints with `endpoints.PlaidCloud.io/over-capacity: truncated`.
 This annotation indicates that the affected Endpoints object is over capacity and that the endpoints controller has truncated the number of endpoints to 1000.